ironhack-labs/data-labs/module-3/lab-supervised-learning-feature-extraction/README.md

 ## Introduction

-As a data analyst or data scientist, you will find that while using ML algorithms is the fun and glamorous part of your work.
-Preparing your data sometimes takes up 90% of your time.
-Therefore, learning to prepare your data properly is one of the most important skills you will need.
+As data analysts or data scientists, we find that we don't always get the data we need, but the data that we deserve.
+Many times it is up to us to extract meaningful information from our data.
+It could be done by transforming the data using derived columns, grouping the data and using aggregated information, or cleaning and reformatting the data.
+We will explore these techniques in this lab.
 ## Getting Started

 Open the `main.ipynb` file in the `your-code` directory.
 Follow the instructions and add your code and explanations as necessary.
 By the end of this lab, you will have learned how to prepare a dataset for most scikit-learn algorithms.